Code-Institute-Submissions/the_game/README.md

 Card Flip Effect (HTML & CSS) by Coding Journey https://www.youtube.com/watch?v=Lc6wyl1KdOc As mentioned about I used this to educate myself and practice making various variations.

+I used this video to use a scoring system which was unsucessful when checking the code with a checker it seemed to be riddled with missing information.
+Its by Edureka https://www.youtube.com/watch?v=9XRufzemZNc

 I used stack overflow for reference on flipping the random images.